|

 Third, that negotiating positions should be without prejudice to future reforms, but that the negotiations and the reform debate are two separate issues.

 We therefore take the view that the package can only be an end point, not a starting point for negotiations.
 We cannot afford to give rise to further concerns in the candidate countries that they will not be treated as equal partners.
-It is for precisely this reason that I also believe new Member States should not see their net budgetary position deteriorate upon accession, which would be politically unacceptable.

 Let us look at these issues in more detail